-While Christmas is known as "the season to be jolly," it can also be a significant source of stress, pressure, and conflict.
+While Christmas is known as "the season to be jolly", it can also be a significant source of stress, pressure, and conflict.
 Some of us feel overwhelmed by the excess and expectations and become depressed during the holidays.
-This year our Xmas holidays are looking a bit different.
-We still have so much to be thankful for, and if ever there was a year to embrace this seasonal indulgence, it's 2020 - and who doesn't need a little bit of extra cheer right now.
+This year, we have so much to be thankful for.
+As our Christmas holidays are starting to look a bit more normal, we look forward to embracing this seasonal indulgence.
+Read on to find out how to start prepping your home to smell like Christmas.

 Cinnamon is one essential oil that can trigger a sense of warmth via its impact on our sensory memory.
 Whether it's cinnamon cookies fresh from the oven or hot drinks, this spicy aroma will remind you of a warm home filled with merry gatherings.
 Cinnamon can also support your immune system, which can end up working overtime during the cold season—tied into Christmas Wreaths and ribbons used in place settings.